RobertKozak/MonoMobile.Views/README.markdown

 property and method is analyzed and depending on type, value and attributes UIElements are created.
 There are certain built in rules, such as, if property type is bool then create a BooleanElement which can be tweaked or overriden by an attribute.
 A [Checkmark] on a boolean will change the Element from a UISwitch to a checkmark.
+This is known as Implict Elements or Implicit UI.

 You can also specify Elements directly:

 	public EntryElement UserName { get; set; }

 if the Element is just declared and is null the ViewParser will create one for you and assign it our property or field.
+These is also known as Explicit Elements or Explicit UI.